doublergreer/MouseData_Deseq/project.md

 This document entails our project.

-## Importing counts and TPM values
+## Importing Counts and TPM Values as well as the Significantly Changed Genes

 ``` r
 load("results/DESEQ_results.rdata")